Rikeyyyyy/capstone/README.md

 # Ticketing System

-A modern ticketing system built with Next.js, Prisma, and TypeScript.
+A modern ticketing system built with Next.js and TypeScript.

 ## Features